esquared13/soundripper/README.md

 # soundripper
-take the audio out of video
+take the audio out of the video